Moderna plans to start clinical trials of HIV vaccine | ExBulletin

 She says the HIV vaccine is expected to function in the same way as the COVID-19 vaccine.

 “The idea of this mRNA technology is to collect a portion of the virus.
-In the case of COVID it is a spike protein, in the case of HIV it is a small fragment of the HIV virus and because it produces the protein in the body at a high level.
-A virus develops.
+In the case of COVID, it is a spike protein, in the case of HIV, it is a small fragment of the HIV virus, and because it produces the protein in the body, it has a high level.
 That protein and you provoke an immune response to it, “Dr. Gandhi said.

 Next month, Moderna will begin testing the HIV vaccine in 56 adults between the ages of 18 and 50.
 All of these adults are not infected with HIV.